 1. For decades the water at Marine Corps Base Camp Lejeune was contaminated with toxic chemicals known to cause cancer and a host of other chronic-often deadly-diseases and conditions.
-Hundreds of thousands of servicemembers and civilians drank, bathed in, cooked with, and swam in that water.
-Nevertheless, in violation of governing orders and basic duties of decency, federal government officials failed to ensure that toxic chemicals from industrial facilities, fuel tanks, and dry-cleaning operations did not seep into the water used by the men and women who were willing to lay their lives on the line for our nation and their families.
+Hundreds of thousands of servicemembers, their families and civilian employees drank, bathed in, cooked with, and swam in that water.
+Nevertheless, in violation of military governing orders and basic duties of decency, the federal government and its agents allowed toxic chemicals from industrial facilities, fuel tanks, improper waste disposal practices and dry-cleaning operations to seep into the base's drinking water supply.
+This disregard for the health, safety, and welfare affected not only our servicemembers, who were willing to lay down their lives for their country, but their families as well.
 Indeed, for decades the federal government did not even bother to test the water.

-2. Thousands of servicemembers and civilians who resided at Camp Lejeune between the 1950s and the 1980s have contracted serious diseases and chronic conditions as a result of their exposure to the contaminated water, including but not limited to: kidney cancer; Non-Hodgkin lymphoma; multiple myeloma; leukemia; liver cancer; bladder cancer; chemically-induced parkinsonism; end-stage renal disease; systematic sclerosis/scleroderma; and cardiac defects.
-Camp Lejeune's toxic water has also been linked to widespread birth defects and high rates of stillborn babies.

-3. At all times relevant, Plaintiffs were unable to mitigate their individual damages as the result of the Defendant's failure and refusal to provide its knowledge and information as it concerns the health consequences of exposure to the contaminants to which the Plaintiffs were exposed.

-4. When the truth about Camp Lejeune's water finally emerged in the late 2000s, the United States faced thousands of claims for compensation on behalf of the people injured or killed by its conduct.
+- 2. Thousands of service members and their families who resided at the base, and the civilian employees who worked at the base, between the 1950s and the 1980s have contracted serious diseases and chronic conditions as a result of their exposure to the contaminated water, including but not limited to: bladder cancer, kidney cancer, liver cancer, adult and childhood Leukemia, Multiple Myeloma, Parkinson's Disease, Non-Hodgkin's Lymphoma, cardiac defects, kidney disease/End Stage Renal Disease, Aplastic Anemia, Myelodysplastic Syndrome, Systemic Sclerosis/Scleroderma, brain cancer, pancreatic cancer, soft tissue sarcoma, rectal cancer, lung cancer, esophageal cancer, Amyotrophic Lateral Sclerosis, male and female breast cancer, and cervical cancer.
+Camp Lejeune's toxic water has also been linked to widespread birth defects, childhood cancers, and high rates of miscarriage and stillborn babies. - 3.
+At all times relevant, Plaintiff was unable to mitigate his damages as the result of the Defendant's failure and refusal to provide its full knowledge of the historical facts and information concerning the scope and breath of the drinking water contamination at Camp Lejeune.
+As a result of these failures, the Camp Lejeune community was unaware of the health consequences from exposure to the contaminants found in the drinking water at the base. - 4.
+When the truth about Camp Lejeune's water finally emerged in the early 2000s, the United States faced thousands of claims for compensation on behalf of the people injured or killed by its conduct.
 But instead of compensating servicemembers and others for their injuries, the United States steadfastly refused to pay their claims.
-When lawsuits were filed under the Federal Tort Claims Act ("FTCA") in federal court, the United States escaped liability by invoking North Carolina's ten-year statute of repose-which operated to bar all of the claims even though the federal government's misconduct had not come to light until well after the statutory period had run.
+When lawsuits were filed under the Federal Tort Claims Act ("FTCA") in federal court, the United States escaped liability by invoking North Carolina's ten-year statute of repose-which operated to bar all of the claims even though the federal government's malfeasance and misconduct had not sufficiently come to light until well after the statutory period had run.